Sparkz400/Sparkz400/README.md

 - 👀 I’m interested in Computer Science, Industry Automation and in my freetime Technical Diving
 - 🌱 I’m currently learning everything I can
 - 💞️ I’m looking to collaborate on anything that sounds interesting to me.
-- 📫 How to reach me is via Github or email @ nicoschuermann01@googlemail.com
+- 📫 How to reach me is via Github